deepanshs/mrinversion/docs/credits/acknowledgment.rst

 Acknowledgment
 ==============

-The development of the mrinversion library is supported in part by the US National Science Foundation under Grant No. DIBBS OAC 1640899 and Grant No. CHE 1807922.
+The development of the mrinversion library was supported in part by the US National Science Foundation under Grants DIBBS OAC 1640899, CHE 1807922, and CHE-2107636 (with partial co-funding from the Ceramics program in the Division of Materials Research).